armpit6969/CSE6250_Project/GAT_GNN_Analysis/mimic3-gat/README.md

 3. Follow the instructions in "Details" below

 Option 2:
-1. Please pull the project directory from the Github repository:
+1. Please pull the project directory from the Github repository at `https://github.com/armpit6969/CSE6250_Project/` and navigate to the `GAT_GNN_Analysis/mimic3-gat directory`.
+Follow the procedure in "Details" below to create the datasets and run the benchmarks.

 <details>